Yext (NYSE:YEXT) Releases Q1 2023 Earnings Guidance

 Yext (NYSE:YEXT – Get Rating) updated its first quarter 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $-0.080-$-0.070 for the period, compared to the Thomson Reuters consensus estimate of $-0.050.
 The company issued revenue guidance of $96.30 million-$97.30 million, compared to the consensus revenue estimate of $103.77 million.Yext also updated its FY 2023 guidance to $-0.190-$-0.170 EPS.

-Several analysts recently issued reports on the stock.
-Needham & Company LLC lowered shares of Yext from a buy rating to a hold rating in a report on Wednesday.
-Truist Financial lowered shares of Yext from a buy rating to a hold rating and reduced their price objective for the company from $17.00 to $6.00 in a report on Wednesday.
-DA Davidson lowered shares of Yext from a buy rating to a neutral rating and reduced their price objective for the company from $16.50 to $5.25 in a report on Wednesday.
-Zacks Investment Research downgraded Yext from a hold rating to a sell rating in a research report on Wednesday, December 8th.
-Finally, MKM Partners dropped their target price on Yext from $17.00 to $8.00 and set a neutral rating for the company in a research report on Thursday.
-Two research analysts have rated the stock with a sell rating and five have given a hold rating to the company.
-According to data from MarketBeat, Yext has an average rating of Hold and a consensus price target of $10.88.
+Several equities research analysts have issued reports on the stock.
+Needham & Company LLC cut shares of Yext from a buy rating to a hold rating in a research note on Wednesday, March 9th.
+DA Davidson cut shares of Yext from a buy rating to a neutral rating and lowered their price target for the company from $16.50 to $5.25 in a research report on Wednesday, March 9th.
+Zacks Investment Research raised shares of Yext from a hold rating to a buy rating and set a $6.50 price target on the stock in a research report on Saturday.
+MKM Partners lowered their price target on shares of Yext from $17.00 to $8.00 and set a neutral rating on the stock in a research report on Thursday, March 10th.
+Finally, Truist Financial cut shares of Yext from a buy rating to a hold rating and lowered their price target for the company from $17.00 to $6.00 in a research report on Wednesday, March 9th.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $9.29.

-In other Yext news, CFO Steven Cakebread sold 31,127 shares of the business’s stock in a transaction that occurred on Wednesday, March 9th.
-The stock was sold at an average price of $5.25, for a total value of $163,416.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, General Counsel Ho Shin sold 5,824 shares of the business’s stock in a transaction that occurred on Monday, December 20th.
-The shares were sold at an average price of $10.37, for a total value of $60,394.88.
+In related news, CFO Steven Cakebread sold 31,127 shares of the company’s stock in a transaction that occurred on Wednesday, March 9th.
+The shares were sold at an average price of $5.25, for a total transaction of $163,416.75.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Howard Lerman sold 26,268 shares of the company’s stock in a transaction that occurred on Monday, December 20th.
+The stock was sold at an average price of $10.37, for a total transaction of $272,399.16.
 The disclosure for this sale can be found here.
-Insiders sold 105,258 shares of company stock valued at $932,155 over the last ninety days.
-12.40% of the stock is currently owned by corporate insiders.
+Insiders have sold 105,258 shares of company stock worth $932,155 over the last 90 days.
+Insiders own 12.40% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in YEXT.
-Millennium Management LLC purchased a new stake in shares of Yext during the second quarter worth approximately $171,000.
-Morgan Stanley raised its stake in shares of Yext by 228.9% during the second quarter.
-Morgan Stanley now owns 1,341,911 shares of the company’s stock worth $19,176,000 after purchasing an additional 933,914 shares during the last quarter.
-Invesco Ltd. raised its stake in shares of Yext by 18.2% during the third quarter.
-Invesco Ltd. now owns 64,122 shares of the company’s stock worth $772,000 after purchasing an additional 9,866 shares during the last quarter.
-BNP Paribas Arbitrage SA raised its stake in shares of Yext by 103.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 34,950 shares of the company’s stock worth $420,000 after purchasing an additional 17,812 shares during the last quarter.
-Finally, Citigroup Inc. raised its stake in shares of Yext by 71.4% during the fourth quarter.
-Citigroup Inc. now owns 45,676 shares of the company’s stock worth $453,000 after purchasing an additional 19,026 shares during the last quarter.
-Institutional investors and hedge funds own 68.68% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. increased its stake in Yext by 2.5% in the fourth quarter.
+BlackRock Inc. now owns 10,700,056 shares of the company’s stock valued at $106,147,000 after purchasing an additional 262,333 shares during the last quarter.
+State Street Corp boosted its holdings in shares of Yext by 3.4% in the fourth quarter.
+State Street Corp now owns 2,608,504 shares of the company’s stock valued at $25,876,000 after acquiring an additional 86,079 shares during the period.
+Geode Capital Management LLC boosted its holdings in shares of Yext by 7.2% in the fourth quarter.
+Geode Capital Management LLC now owns 1,891,583 shares of the company’s stock valued at $18,764,000 after acquiring an additional 127,094 shares during the period.
+Morgan Stanley boosted its holdings in shares of Yext by 228.9% in the second quarter.
+Morgan Stanley now owns 1,341,911 shares of the company’s stock valued at $19,176,000 after acquiring an additional 933,914 shares during the period.
+Finally, Norges Bank acquired a new stake in shares of Yext in the fourth quarter valued at approximately $8,565,000.
+Institutional investors own 68.68% of the company’s stock.

 Yext, Inc is an emerging growth company engages in software development.
 It offers a cloud-based digital knowledge platform, which allows businesses manage their digital knowledge in the cloud such as financial information, resources and performance of these resources on a consolidated basis and sync it to other application such as Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri and Yelp.